daniellan2002/MoviesHub/README.md

 - ✅ Sessions are maintained by the CookieHandler and CookieManager set in the NetworkManager class.
 - ✅ Movie List Page
 - ✅ Displays a ListView of the movies searched.
 When a customer clicks on an item, it should show the corresponding Single Movie Page in a new activity.
-- ✅ Each item on the result list should contain the information of a movie: title, year, director, the first 3 genres (hyperlink is optional), the first 3 stars (hyperlink is optional), the same as Project 2.
+- ✅ Each item on the result list should contain the information of a movie: title, year, director, the first 3 genres (hyperlink is optional), the first 3 stars (hyperlink is optional), the same as Objective 2.
 - ✅ Pagination on the search result list.
 Previous and Next buttons are required, and the page size is limited to 10.
 - ✅ Single Movie Page
 - ✅ Single Movie Page should contain the movie title, year, director, all genres (hyperlink is optional), all stars (hyperlink is optional).